States divided on gun controls, even as mass shootings rise

-OLYMPIA — Washington Gov. Jay Inslee was quick to react to this week’s carnage at a Texas elementary school, sending a tweet listing the gun control measures the Democratic-controlled state has taken.
+OLYMPIA, Wash.
+(AP) — Washington Gov. Jay Inslee was quick to react to this week’s carnage at a Texas elementary school, sending a tweet listing the gun control measures the Democratic-controlled state has taken.
 He finished with: “Your turn Congress.”

 But gun control measures are likely going nowhere in Congress, and they also have become increasingly scarce in most states.
 Aside from several Democratic-controlled states, the majority have taken no action on gun control in recent years or have moved aggressively to expand gun rights.